Abbahu: Later years

-Against the Christians
+Against Sectarians

 Abbahu, although eminent as a halakhist, was more distinguished as an aggadist and controversialist.
-He had many interesting disputes with the Christians of his day.
+He had many interesting disputes with sectarians of his day.
 Sometimes these disputes were of a humorous nature.

 A certain heretic named Sason [Joy] said to Rabbi Abbahu: You are all destined to draw water for me in the World-to-Come, as it is written: “With sason you shall draw water.”
 Rabbi Abbahu said to him: If it had been written: For sason, it would have been as you say; now that it is written: 'With sason, it means that the skin of that man, you, will be rendered a wineskin, and we will draw water with it.'"

 These controversies, although forced on him, provoked resentment, and it was even related that his physician, Jacob the Heretic, was slowly poisoning him, but Rabbi Ammi and Rabbi Assi discovered the crime in time.

 And that is the background for the following exchange, as a certain heretic said to Rabbi Abbahu: When will the Messiah come?
 Rabbi Abbahu said to him: He will come when the darkness will enshroud these people, i.e., you.
 The heretic said to him: Are you cursing me for no reason?
 Rabbi Abbahu said to him, I am merely relating to you a verse that is written: “For behold, the darkness shall cover the earth, and fog the peoples; but the Lord shall shine upon you, and His glory shall be seen upon you” (Isaiah 60:2).

 A certain heretic said to Rabbi Abbahu: Your God is a priest, as it is written: “That they take for Me an offering [teruma]” (Exodus 25:2), and teruma is given to the priests.
 He asked, sarcastically: When He buried Moses, in what ritual bath did He immerse?
 A priest who contracts impurity from a corpse must immerse in order to be able to partake of teruma.
 And if you would say that He immersed in water, but isn’t it written: “Who has measured the waters in the hollow of His hand” (Isaiah 40:12), that all waters of the world fit in the palm of God, so He could not immerse in them.
 Rabbi Abbahu said to him: He immersed in fire, as it is written: “For, behold, the Lord will come in fire” (Isaiah 66:15).
 The heretic said to him: But is immersion in fire effective?
 Rabbi Abbahu said to him: On the contrary, the main form of immersion is in fire, as it is written with regard to the removal of non-kosher substances absorbed in a vessel: “And all that abides not the fire you shall make to go through the water” (Numbers 31:23), indicating that fire purifies more than water does.